First Progress Platinum Prestige Mastercard® Secured Credit Card review

 Rates and fees

 While the First Progress Platinum Prestige’s annual fee is $49, which is expensive compared to other cards of its caliber, its rock-bottom 9.99 percent variable APR is about half the typical interest rate for someone with limited credit.
-By comparison, the Secured Mastercard® from Capital One has no annual fee but it does have a 26.99 percent variable APR.
+By comparison, the Capital One Platinum Secured Credit Card has no annual fee but it does have a 26.99 percent variable APR.

 If you’re interested in the low APR because you’ll carry a balance from time to time, you should be aware of the card’s other fees.
 The First Progress Platinum Prestige charges up to $29 for your first late payment, then up to $40 if you’re late again in the following six billing cycles.
 A returned payment, on the other hand, adds a fee of up to $29.
 Lastly, there’s the 3 percent foreign transaction fee we previously mentioned if you use your card abroad.